-WRITING ASSIGNMENTS: are analysis that you will turn in formal paper/presentation format.
+WRITING ASSIGNMENT: is analysis that you will turn in formal paper/presentation format.
 You have the option to turn this in as a group project.
-Budget about 5-6 hours for these.
+You may use multi-media.
+Budget about 5-6 hours for this.

 A grading rubric and more detailed information is available with each discussion and exercise.